east825/diploma/thesis/excerpts.md

 > A *type system* is that component of a typed language that keeps track of the types of variables and, in general, of the types of all expressions in a program.
-Type systems are used to determine whether programs are well behaved (as discussed subsequently).
+Type systems are used to determine whether programs are well behaved.
 Only program sources that comply with a type system should be considered real programs of a typed language; the other sources should be discarded before they are run.